nbahador/healthcare-ai-demos-api/README.md

 ---

+## 📋 Codes

+The code for each module is provided in its corresponding folder within this repository.
+Please navigate to the respective folder to find the module-specific code.

+---

 ## 📋 Overview

 This repository showcases a collection of innovative AI-powered healthcare applications developed during the **Gradio Agents-MCP Hackathon**.
 Each solution addresses critical healthcare challenges including patient monitoring, diagnostic assistance, medical reporting, and personalized care delivery.